 'The realistic notion of finality that we call death is forever attached to the surreal concept of its inevitable eventuality'.

-'It is at the paradoxical degrees of brief intervals that we come in contact with the ephemeral presence of the unknown, and thereafter we are unaware of the unrecognisable footfalls and voices that haunt or visit us surreptitiously'.
+'It is at the paradoxical degrees of brief intervals that we come in contact with the ephemeral presence of the unknown.
+Thereafter, we are unaware of the unrecognisable footfalls and voices that haunt or visit us surreptitiously'.